-After arriving in hospital emergency departments (ED), kids experiencing a mental health crisis are kept in emergency department facilities, "boarded," until they can be admitted into a psychiatric treatment program or transferred to another facility.
+After arriving at the hospital, kids experiencing a mental health crisis are often kept in emergency department (ED) or inpatient beds not designed for mental health treatment, "boarded," until they can be admitted into a psychiatric treatment program or transferred to another facility.
 While boarding keeps vulnerable patients physically safe from injury, waiting in an ED does not provide the specialized mental health treatment kids need to help them recover.